ctnava/rxtechnotes/core_operations.md

 - 🤝 In person
 - ☎️ Over the phone

+> 📌 Involve the pharmacist immediately if the patient is requesting an early refill for controlled substances.

 When a prescription has no refills or is expired, the technician is requesting a new prescription, not a ‘refill’ in the legal sense. **Pharmacy technicians** may be authorized to contact the prescriber **on behalf of the patient** to request a new prescription.

 🔗 [Prescription Intake & Order Entry SOP](./sop/refill_renewal_request.md)